bludit/bludit/.github/issue_template.md

 ### Describe your problem
+Complete here.

 ### Steps to reproduce the problem
+Complete here.

+### Bludit version
+Complete here.

 ### PHP version
-If you don't know delete this line.
+If you do not know delete this line.

 ### PHP logs
-If you have access to the logs could be really helpful for troubleshoot, if you don't have access delete this line.
+If you do not know delete this line.

-### Bludit version
+The default settings of the PHP Error Log file varies from OS to OS.
+The location of the error log file itself can be set manually in the php.ini file.
+On a Windows server, in IIS, it may be something like `error_log = C:\log_files\php_errors.log` in Linux it may be a value of `/var/log/php_errors.log`.